nchabanoles/GraphQL-Dojo/README.md

 In the 2_init_GraphQL branch (current), we are going to build expose our first GraphQL endpoint.

 ## Install a GraphQL client
-To help us test (manually) our GraphQL endpoint we will use a client application that allows us to discover, browse and call easyly our APIs: GraphiQL.
+To help us test (manually) our GraphQL endpoint we will use a client application that allows us to discover, browse and call easily our APIs: GraphiQL.

 ### Add GraphiQL deps